 8.1.
 Assignment.
 MPP is not entitled to assign, transfer, partially or totally by any means, its position in the subject Agreement in favour of a Third Party.
 This Agreement, the rights, duties and obligations hereupon granted to or due by MPP are all personal to MPP.
-MPP agrees not to sell, assign, transfer, mortgage, pledge, or hypothecate any such rights in whole or in part, or delegate any of its duties or obligations under this Agreement without the prior written consent of the University, which shall not be unreasonably withheld.
-The merger, consolidation, or reorganization of MPP with one or more

-Third Parties shall not entitle MPP to transfer substantially any of the rights granted by this Agreement without the written consent of the University, such consent not to be unreasonably withheld, conditioned or delayed.
+MPP agrees not to sell, assign, transfer, mortgage, pledge, or hypothecate any such rights in whole or in part, or delegate any of its duties or obligations under this Agreement without the prior written consent of CSIC, which shall not be unreasonably withheld.
+The merger, consolidation, or reorganization of MPP with one or more Third Parties shall not entitle MPP to transfer substantially any of the rights granted by this Agreement without the written consent of CSIC, such consent not to be unreasonably withheld, conditioned or delayed.

 8.2.
-Licenses and sublicenses.
-MPP and the University will discuss and agree upon the identities of interested and suitable Third Parties to whom MPP shall grant sublicences for the purposes of fabricating and/or commercialising the Product.
-Due to the existing obligations of the University prior to or at the Effective Date, the Sublicensee shall not be a commercial entity either incorporated or manufacturing the Product(s) in Chile.
+Licences and sublicences.
+MPP and CSIC will discuss and agree upon the identities of interested and suitable Third Parties to whom MPP shall grant sublicences for the purposes of developing, fabricating and/or Commercialising the Product.
 MPP will require in the sublicences that sublicensee(s) use commercially reasonable efforts to ensure that the Product(s) be made available in LMICs at affordable pricing.
-Other conditions for these sublicences will be previously agreed between the University and MPP.